 Let’s dive in!

-Design Sprint Day 1: Define the challenge
+Design Sprint day 1: Part 1—Define the challenge

-Ask the experts
+1. Ask the experts

 We put this exercise first in Design Sprint 2.0 so everyone in the group can start with a full overview of what we’re about to tackle (and it ensures we don’t spend 3+ hours rehashing these details on Day 2).

-Throughout the interviews participants create How Might We statements (HMW), that frame stated problems as potential opportunities.
-So an expert insight like “baked good sales are much lower than our coffee sales” would become “how might we make our cake selection more attractive to customers?”
+Throughout the interviews, participants create How Might We? questions (HMW), that frame stated problems as potential opportunities.
+So, an expert insight like “Baked goods sales are much lower than our coffee sales” would become “How might we make our cake selection more attractive to customers?”

 Expert interviews become the fertile ground from which we generate our Two-Year Goal: the North Star that keeps everyone moving in the same direction.
 The two-year goal should be as specific as possible and approved by the Decider: the person in charge of all final decisions.
-Read more about what makes a good two-year goal.

-Next, we consider, “what might stop us from realizing this goal?”
-Each concern is noted as a “can we” statement so, “we don’t have time to build in a new feature” becomes, “can we hire more developers to help speed up the process?”
+Next, we consider: “What might stop us from realizing this goal?”
+Each concern is noted as a “Can we…?” statement.
+So: “We don’t have time to build in a new feature” becomes “Can we hire more developers to help speed up the process?”
 Stay tuned: these sprint questions will come back into play on Day 4 (or Day 5 of Design Sprint 1.0).

-Map it out together (in 45 min tops)
+3. Map it out together (in 45 min tops)